Credits & Acknowledgements

 Epigraphic data and images have been collected in Sicily by Jonathan Prag, Ilenia Gradante, Valentina Mignosa, Alex Antoniou, Michael Metcalfe, Francesca Prado, and Flavio Santini, with the participation of students of the Universities of Palermo and Catania, and of the Liceo Lazzaro, Catania.

 EpiDoc files have been edited continuously since 2013 by Jonathan Prag and many others, with Jonathan Prag having overall editorial responsibility.
-Contributors include: Valentina Mignosa, Simona Stoyanova, Ilenia Gradante, Marta Fogagnolo, Tuuli Aalholm, Alex Antoniou, Andoni Llamazares, Claudio Vacanti, Alfredo Tosques, James Hua, Estella Kessler, Martin Lopez Howe, Rosemary Fox.
+Contributors (detailed in the XML files to which they contributed) include: Valentina Mignosa, Simona Stoyanova, Ilenia Gradante, Marta Fogagnolo, Tuuli Aalholm, Alex Antoniou, Marina Barbieri, Andoni Llamazares, Claudio Vacanti, Alfredo Tosques, James Hua, Estella Kessler, Martin Lopez Howe, Tim Smith, Rosemary Fox.

 The original web interface, live since 2017, was constructed by James Chartrand of OpenSky Solutions.
 This work included the development of a browser-based EpiDoc viewer (https://github.com/ISicily/epidoc-viewer), and a GitHub based tool for the documented upload of individual EpiDoc files to the Zenodo repository (https://github.com/jchartrand/zenodo-git-up).
 The first IIIF image server was also developed by James Chartrand of OpenSky solutions.
 The current IIIF image server was developed by Imran Asif (DiSc, University of Oxford).
 James Chartrand was also responsible for the implementation of a DTS API for the EpiDoc collection (https://github.com/ISicily/isicily-dts).

-Support, collaboration, and access to materials has been provided by a huge number of Sicilian colleagues and institutions, as well as many other colleagues devoted to the study of Sicily, to all of whom we are indebted, and we attempt to list them all here (if we have omitted you, this was not intentional - please let us know!):
+Support, collaboration, and access to materials has been provided by a huge number of Sicilian colleagues and institutions, both on a formal and an informal basis, as well as by many other colleagues devoted to the study of Sicily, to all of whom we are indebted, and we attempt to list them all here (any omission is entirely accidental, and if you think you should appear here - please remind us!):

 L’Assessorato regionale dei Beni Culturali e dell’Identità siciliana